hiyin/covidscope-user-tutorial/docs/index.md

 # launch
 $ flask run
 ```
-You will have local version of Covidscope running at 127.0.0.1:5000 by default.
+You will have local version of Scope+ running at 127.0.0.1:5000 by default.

-You shall be able to have your own version of Covidscope running with your custom files if you could modify to the data format same as the example files we used here for demonstration!
+You shall be able to have your own version of Scope+ running with your custom data files if you could modify to the data format same as the example files we used here for demonstration!

 ## Prepare your data for Scope+ reimplementation
 We assume that you start with the two common files after you have collected your single-cell RNA-seq data i.e. meta data, and a count matrix folder in 10X single-cell sequencing format.